Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Asymptotic behavior

 while, for $\omega=-1$, it is just a constant, $K=8\kappa^2\rho_0^2/3$ specifically, as in the isotropic case.
 Moreover, making use of \eqref{aisotropized_cosmological}, it is also interesting to write it in terms of $a$,

-again for $\omega\in(-1,1)$.
+valid again for $\omega\in(-1,1)$.
 Therefore, for large volumes $a\to +\infty$, the Kretschmann scalar vanishes for $\omega\in(-1,1)$.
 Finally, from relation \eqref{Weyl_large_vol} it is straightforward to compute the scaling of the Weyl square,

-which turns out to be identical to the scaling of the Kretschmann scalar, and thus it also vanishes at large volumes when $\omega\in(-1,1)$.
-However, when $\omega=-1$, the Kretschmann scalar is a constant, $K=8\kappa^2\rho_0^2/3$, and, according to \eqref{Weyl_large_vol}, the Weyl square exactly vanishes: $W^2=0$.
+which turns out to be identical to the scaling of the Kretschmann scalar, and thus it also vanishes at large volumes if $\omega\in(-1,1)$.
+However, if $\omega=-1$, the Kretschmann scalar is a constant, $K=8\kappa^2\rho_0^2/3$, and, according to \eqref{Weyl_large_vol}, the Weyl square exactly vanishes: $W^2=0$.